Transport within Zimbabwe: What are my options?

 Ferry services

 Note that the route between Kariba and Victoria Falls have an additional transport option: A ferry service.
 This is a reliable service and the ferry can transport vehicles as well as regular passengers.
-Read about my trip on the Kariba Ferry from Kariba to Mlibizi, which I thoroughly enjoyed.
+Read about my trip on the Kariba Ferry from Kariba town to Mlibizi, which I thoroughly enjoyed (also featured in The Grand Tour: One for the Road).

 Ask your hotel about affiliate transport companies